noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 9/4/2021 16:43 As is like one week that stalkers talk to me about Saray, today, she is saying that I doesn't understand that I have to search for her.
 This is not a game Saray, this is a military family from Genoa that have sold myself to military electronic weapons industry.
 This is a family that is guilty about crime against humanity.
 Francesca have to be put in jail for life.
 This is the only true, life isn't a game I was deeply in love with you Saray six years ago.
 Now it's six years that you stalk to me.

+- 11/4/2021 15:38 **Francesca** threatens to kill my family since I speak of the mafia of the nobility where through corrupt elements of the secret services they made me a target individual, a human guinea pig for the development of electronic weapons and evidence of neuro terrorism on the population, on a sample.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)